hyllll/VCRS/Dialogue/README.md

 2. Corresponding templates are in the `./config/` directory.
 You can also add some new templates to enrich the conversation.

+3. For convenience, we also summarize the templates we use in the [document](https://fssntlo70a.feishu.cn/sheets/shtcn5rtVsQa69LA1efCJpWeIEd).

 ## RUN
 Generate conversation in the e-commerce domain.
 ```